Who really pays for that €5 t-shirt?

 This project examines the ecological footprint of the textile industry, which emits more greenhouse gases than international aviation and shipping combined.
 35% of micro-plastics found in the world’s oceans come from the clothes in our washing machine.

-Starting with screenings of Fast Fashion, the audience engages with the global consequences of the rapidly expanding industry, and our appetite for fast fashion in the selfie age of influencers and social media.
+Starting with screenings of The True Cost, the audience engages with the global consequences of the rapidly expanding industry, and our appetite for fast fashion in the selfie age of influencers and social media.